 Situated amongst stunning New Zealand native bush, Blue Duck Station is one of our ‘Strademark’ stops that you just can’t miss when it comes to stargazing.
 Grab your crew (and some layers!) and gear up to observe the Milky Way from Whakahoro’s finest outdoor playground.

 Another incredible Stray stop located in the Hollyford Valley in Fjordland National Park, Gunn’s Camp is the perfect place to kick back, relax and enjoy some peace and quiet.
 Well and truly off the beaten track, you won’t need to worry about city light pollution interfering with your view since the power generator is turned off at 10pm!
 Who needs Netflix when you’ve got these skies to watch?

-Whether you’re a budding astronomer, night sky photographer or just keen to soak up these once-in-a-lifetime views with good company, you can find all of these awesome locations on our Stray route.
-Check out some of our bus passes here.
+Whether you’re a budding astronomer, night sky photographer or just keen to soak up these once-in-a-lifetime views with good company, you can find plenty of perfect stargazing locations on our Stray route.
+Check out some of our Stray Tours here.